-This quarter, supports have increased at each age group with prior quarters.
-This increase was driven by indexation of plans to reflect 2019-20 price changes which were applied on 30 June 2019.
+This quarter, supports have increased at each age group compared with prior quarters.
+This increase was driven by indexation of plans to reflect 2019-20 price changes which was applied on 30 June 2019.

-Average annualised committed supports increase steeply between participants 0-6 through to age 35, stabilising to age 55 and reducing in participants of older ages.
+Average annualised committed supports increase steeply between participants 0-6 through to age 34, stabilising to age 55 and reducing in participants of older years.